PIT-Solutions-Private-Limited/pits_downloadcenter/Documentation/ExtDownloadCenter/To-doList/Index.rst

 To-Do list
 ----------

-- Direct url for acessibility when category filters or file type filter is selected
+- Direct url for accessibility when category filters or file type filter is selected

 - Jquery dependency removal.

-- Forge link for the extension.